How Much Should You Save Per Month?

-It?s not easy to put money away for some future version of yourself, especially considering we?re living in a convenience culture.
-When was the last time you had to wait for the potatoes to grow before having your plate of fries?
+It’s not easy to put money away for some future version of yourself, especially as we live in a culture of convenience.
+When was the last time you waited for the potatoes to grow before enjoying your plate of fries?

 But here’s the thing.
-Saving allows you to build pockets of financial freedom, for instance, creating a comfortable retirement or saving up for that big event such as a special birthday or a wedding.
-That means that putting money away might not look the same for everyone.
+Saving allows you to build pockets of financial freedom.
+For example, you can save for a comfortable retirement or a big event such as a special birthday or a wedding.
+And because there are so many different things to save for, saving won’t look the same for everyone.

 So how do you decide on the amount?
-Financial pundits recommend saving 10% of your income per month, but there is no real reason why other than it being easy to account for.
+Financial pundits recommend saving 10% of your income per month, but there’s no real reason for choosing this percentage other than it’s easy to account for.

-Long-term goals include retirement and education savings and usually take more than 10 years to save for.
-Then your medium-term savings can be things such as saving for your dream home’s downpayment and should take 2 to 10 years.
+Long-term goals include retirement and education savings which usually take more than 10 years to save for.
+Medium-term savings can include saving for your dream home’s down payment and usually take 2 to 10 years.

-Short-term savings can include saving up for new tech, a wedding, and other large-ticket items and usually don’t take longer than a year to save up for.
+Short-term savings might be saving up for new tech, a wedding, and other large-ticket items.
+Typically, they don’t take longer than a year to save up for.

 Long term or retirement savings

-If you want to have $2 million at retirement and you’re only starting to save for it at the age of 35, $100 isn’t going to cut it.
-Use a retirement calculator to get to your minimum monthly contribution and use products such as traditional and Roth IRAs and your 401(k) to your advantage.
+If you want to have $2 million at retirement and you’re only starting to save for it at the age of 35, $100 a month isn’t going to cut it.
+Use a retirement calculator to work out your minimum monthly contribution, and use products such as traditional and Roth IRAs and your 401(k) to your advantage.

-It’s also worth knowing how much you need to save to maintain your current lifestyle once you put down tools and do that proverbial golden handshake.
+It’s also worth knowing how much you need to save to maintain your current lifestyle once you down tools and get the proverbial golden handshake.

 Medium or short term savings

-Medium or short term savings is for items or events that you need some time to save up for, but it’s different from your retirement money.
-The goal with medium and short term savings is that you’re actually saving up to spend on something specific.
+Medium or short-term savings are for items or events that you need some time to save up for, but it’s different from your retirement money.
+The goal with medium and short-term savings is that you’re actually saving money to spend on something specific.

 Don’t forget about emergency savings.
-While some may advise a nest egg of at least 3 to 6 months, our founder, Ramit Sethi, pushes his to 12 months’ worth of savings, cash.
-That takes the edge off in instances such as global pandemics, total market crashes, and just plain crappy economies.
+While some may advise a nest egg of at least 3 to 6 months, I personally push my savings to 12 months’ worth of income in cash.
+That takes the edge off instances such as global pandemics, total market crashes, or even a job loss.

-So 10%?
-20%?
-Start with what you can afford and work your way up.
-It doesn’t make sense to save 20% but you can hardly pay your bills and you’re placing your credit score under pressure.
+So, to get back to the question of how much you should save per month, start with what you can afford and work your way up.
+It doesn’t make sense to save 20% if you can hardly pay your bills and you’re placing your credit score under pressure.

 As you pay off debt and free up expenses, you can increase your savings and investment contributions.
 If you only spend 40% of your income on payments, it makes sense to put away a little extra.

-So how this works is fixed costs are around the 50% mark of your gross salary, savings, and investments in the 30% slot, and to make life a little more fun, guilt-free spending of 20%.
+Here’s how it works: fixed costs are around the 50% mark of your gross salary, savings and investments are in the 30% slot, and to make life a little more fun, allocate 20% of your earnings to guilt-free spending.